shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 By following trails of thought, we are assembling a trail of prerequisites that our brains, evolved for navigation in a landscape, can understand.
-If we fall prey to the conceits of perfect logic we will tend to overconstrain information so that it becomes impossible to find without the precise criteria used to store it.
-This probaby the most common mistake in using tools like RDF with OWL (the web ontology language) as these as based on first order logic.
+If we fall prey to the conceits of perfect logic we will tend to over-constrain information so that it becomes impossible to find without the precise criteria used to store it.
+This probably the most common mistake in using tools like RDF with OWL (the web ontology language) as these as based on first order logic.

 This ends up working against us, because we need to reproduce the precise lookup key